-The exhibit was open from September 3 to December 14, 2014 at the Natural History Museum of Utah, this special exhibition will include 50 compelling photographs that were selected through a juried process from more than 1,400 entries.
+The exhibit was open from September 3 to December 14, 2014 at the Natural History Museum of Utah, this special exhibition includes 50 compelling photographs that were selected through a juried process from more than 1,400 entries.
 All photos represent Utah public lands and reflect the spirit of the Wilderness Act of 1964.

 The Wilderness Act of 1964 established an American definition of wilderness:

 A wilderness, in contrast with those areas where man and his own works dominate the landscape, is hereby recognized as an area where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain.

 With President Lyndon Johnson’s signature in 1964, the Wilderness Act preserved more than nine million acres of wild lands as open space for generations to come, with nearly 100 million more added in the subsequent five decades.

 The judges included internationally recognized photographer/writers James Kay, Tom Till, Rosalie Winard, and Stephen Trimble.
 See contest frequently asked questions.

 This special exhibition was part of a larger national commemoration of the 50th anniversary of the Wilderness Act.